JEFRZONE/NIMBUS--Voice-Activated-Alert-App/README.md

 # NIMBUS

-VOICE ALERTED EMERGENCY ALERT APP
+VOICE ACTIVATED EMERGENCY ALERT APP

 The Voice-Activated Emergency Alert App is a tool designed to empower and protect women by seamlessly integrating voice activation technology into an emergency alert system.
 This app ensures discreet and swift